danomatika/PdParty/doc/PdParty_User_Guide.md

 _title_ is an open ended list of arguments that will be appended together and used as the navigation bar title, "URL" is used by default when there are no title arguments

-#### Triggering a Vibration on iPhone

-A vibration "tone" cn be triggered by sending the following message to #pdparty:

-* **#pdparty vibrate**

-Vibration is supressed on iOS while the audio session is recording, so you'll have to pause the DSP for vibration to work.

-_Note: only applicable to iPhone, ignored on iPad & in the Xcode simulator_

 #### OSC

 PdParty sends and receives OSC messages internally between the PureData instance and the OSC server:

-* **[r #osc-in]**: incoming OSC messages
+* **[r \#osc-in]**: incoming OSC messages
-* **[s #osc-out]**: outgoing OSC messages
+* **[s \#osc-out]**: outgoing OSC messages

 All of the PdParty events can be streamed over OSC, included Pd prints.
 The receive addresses are as follows:

 * /pdparty/touch
 * /pdparty/accelrate
 * /pdparty/gyro
+* /pdparty/loc
+* /pdparty/compass
 * /pdparty/magnet
-* /pdparty/locate
-* /pdparty/heading
+* /pdparty/time
 * /pdparty/key
 * /pdparty/print

-_Note: The argument number and types are equivalent with their receive counterparts, i.e. /pdparty/touch receives the same data as [r #touch]._
+_Note: The argument number and types are equivalent with their receive counterparts, i.e. /pdparty/touch receives the same data as [r \#touch]._

-See tests/osc-event-receiver.pd in the PdParty source repository for an event receiver you can use while patching & debugging on your computer:
+See `tests/osc-event-receiver.pd` in the PdParty source repository for an event receiver you can use while patching & debugging on your computer:

 <p align="center">
 	<img src="https://raw.github.com/danomatika/PdParty/master/doc/screenshots/osc_patch.png"/><br/>
 	osc-event-receiver.pd test patch
 </p>

-Also, try the tests/osc-test.pd test patch on your computer with the tests/pdparty/Osc scene on the device for a simple example on two-way communication:
+Also, try the `tests/osc-test.pd` test patch on your computer with the tests/pdparty/Osc scene on the device for a simple example on two-way communication:

 <p align="center">
 	<img src="https://raw.github.com/danomatika/PdParty/master/doc/screenshots/pdparty_osc_scene_iPhone.png"/><br/>